 I want you to feel confident when it’s your turn to try this loaf cake recipe, so I’m explaining each ingredient.
 If you keep scrolling, you’ll find the full printable recipe.

 - Butter & Sugar: Like many cake recipes, creamed butter & sugar make up the base of this recipe.
 Make sure you’re using proper room temperature butter.
 This does not mean very soft butter– rather, room temperature butter is cool to the touch.
 If it’s melted in the slightest, your cake is doomed from the very beginning.
 Feel free to borrow our trick for softening butter quickly.

 - Eggs: 2 eggs add structure and tenderness to this loaf cake.

 - Sour Cream: Sour cream works hard in cake recipes, making each crumb moist and tender.
-Even a little bit (1/4 cup) makes a big difference.
+Just like in my marble loaf cake, even a little bit (1/4 cup) makes a big difference.

 - Vanilla Extract: Vanilla extract adds flavor.
 If you have homemade vanilla extract on hand, this chocolate chip loaf cake is a great place to use it!

 - All-Purpose Flour: We tested the recipe using cake flour, but it proved to be much too light– the cake lost most structure.
 All-purpose flour is the ideal choice.
 We haven’t tested any gluten free variations.

 - Baking Powder: Baking powder adds lift so this isn’t a super dense loaf cake.